Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/1-Core_Concepts_of_XCM/Core_Concepts_of_XCM_Activities.md

   - Parachain 1000
   - A 32 byte account in the relay
   - A 20 byte smart contract address (0x1111111111111111111111111111111111111111) in Parachain 1000
-  - An asset whose Id is 1 in Parachain 1001
+  - An asset whose Id is 1 from pallet instance 50 in Parachain 1001
-  - A pallet whose index is 10 in the relay chain
+  - Pallet instance 10 in the relay chain
   - An 80% backed governance origin in Parachain 1000
   - The technical committee origin in the relay chain